CroydonLibraryCodeClub/croydonlibrarycodeclub.github.io/README.md

 ## Downgrade kernel

 The latest kernel (4.19) doesn't appear to work well with the wifi driver.
 To downgrade, open the `MX Package Installer` and install kernel `4.14` then open the `MX Tools` and set the machine to boot to 4.14.

+## Create a user account

+Use `MX Tools` user manager to create a codeclub account with the password of `codeclub`.
+Make sure it doesn't have to sudo group.

+Edit the file `/etc/lightdm/lightdm.conf` and set the autologin to `codeclub`

 ## Remove annoying beep